-'''

-Generate n points from the prior Loop for i=1,2,3,...
+''' Generate n points from the prior Loop where i increments as i=1,2,3,...
+Find the point Xworst with the lowest likelihood, Lworst.

-'''

-- Find the current point with the lowest likelihood, L{worst}.
 Remove it from the population, but store it for results.
-Estimate its X value as ((N-1)/N)i, for N live points - Replace that point with a new one generated from the prior, but subject to the hard constraint L(X)>L{worst}.
+Estimate the value of X{worst} as ((N-1)/N)^i, for N live points Add a new livepoint generated from the prior.
+The new live point must satisfy that L(X{new})>L(X{worst}). '''